Museum of early consumer electronics and 1st achievements

 Very few museums deal with satellite products but since we have had a satellite business since 1989

 Other early, interesting, landmark satellite products are also included below.
+Dates are included.

-The "Knobs-on" collection.
+Some of the "Knobs-on" collection.

 When we started in the satellite industry in 1989, receivers did not have knobs on.
 They were, even